 Due to the unprecedented economic growth of China, resulting in the creation of many independently wealthy individuals, over half of the issued EB-5 visas go to savvy Chinese investors who recognize the opportunity to combine economic success with permanent residency in the United States for themselves and their families.
 During the 2013 FY, a total of 7300 EB-5 visas were issued, of which 6200 went to investors from mainland China.
 The country to receive the second largest number of EB-5 visas during 2013 FY was not even close — 300 visas to South Korean investors.

 Based on current statistics, EB-5 approvals rates are relatively high: In 2011, 81% of the submitted I-526 petitions were approved, and 96% of submitted I-829 removal of condition applications were approved.
 In 2012, 79% approval rate for I-526s and 94% approval rate for I-829s.

 How Can the Law Office of Alison Yew Help?

 Attorney Alison Yew has been involved with the EB-5 program since the 1990′s when the program was first introduced.
-She has successfully obtained EB-5 visas for foreign investors who invested in the United States.
-If you are an investor, we will help you identify businesses seeking capital investment so that you may conduct you due diligence as the first step of the EB-5 process.
+She has successfully obtained EB-5 visas for foreign entrepreneurs and investors who invested in the United States.
+If you are an investor, we will help you identify businesses seeking capital investment so that you may conduct your due diligence as the first step of the EB-5 process.
 Our office will then identify the documentation needed for the petition package, complete the petition and submit it.
 We will work with your financial specialist(s) overseas to obtain proof of the legitimate source of the funds used as investment capital.
 Please contact our office for a consultation on what preparation detail is required.